shohel02/OpenStack_Threat_Modelling/Keystone/Formatted_Output/Keystone_ThreatAnalysis_PolicyEngine.md

 Keystone Havana Stable Release.

 ####Application Description
 The Keystone policy service provides a role-based authorization engine.
+However, it is not strictly a role based authorization engine rather rules are matched for authorization.

-Various components in the system require different actions to be performed based on a user's authorization.
+####Additional Info

 The DFDs are based on operations of ‘Adding Users, Tenants and Roles with python-keystoneclient’. http://docs.openstack.org/grizzly/openstack-compute/admin/content/adding-users-tenants-and-roles-with-python-keystoneclient.html